t2ym/xliff-conv/README.md

       Predefined parameters: Undefined parameters are treated as strings for matching state
-          - state attribute of trans-unit id
+          - state attribute of target
+        id
           - id attribute of trans-unit
         component